appdefensealliance/ASA-WG/Web App Profile/Web App Test Guide.md

    - 2097938: Cross-site scripting (stored DOM-based)

 *L2*
-1. Verification shall confirm that testing evidence does not indicate application is susceptible to stored, reflected, or DOM-based Cross-site Scripting (XSS) vulnerabilities.
+1. Test shall confirm that application shall is not susceptible to stored, reflected, or DOM-based Cross-site Scripting (XSS) vulnerabilities.

 ---